 Socioeconomic Development

 The government has proven largely inefficient at addressing nationwide poverty.
-Its inflexible approach to managing socioeconomic crises has remained unchanged since the January 2022 civil unrest, as the Tokayev administration favors the use of centrally allocated handouts and subsidies to quell protest sentiments.
+Its inflexible approach to managing socioeconomic crises has remained unchanged since the January 2022 civil unrest, as the Tokayev administration still favors the use of centrally allocated handouts and subsidies to quell protest sentiments.

 Socioeconomic barriers